smarterclayton/openshift-go-cart/README.md

     go get -tags openshift ./...

 on a working copy of your source.
-The main file that you run will have access to two environment variables, $HOST and $PORT, which contain the internal address you must listen on to receive HTTP requests to your application.
+The main file that you run will have access to two environment variables, $OPENSHIFT_GO_IP and $OPENSHIFT_GO_PORT, which contain the internal address you must listen on to receive HTTP requests to your application.

 Credits